ReptarAzar/reptarazar.github.io/_posts/2015-01-09-trove-profile.markdown

     <div class="content-column">
         Users: "Who are these [curator] folks?
 And why do I care?"

-        Product/Biz: "We need folks to stick around after creating an account.
-Profiles are a place for sharing snippet of identity not just a record of their activity on the site"
+        <p>Product/Biz: "We need folks to stick around after creating an account.
+Profiles are a place for sharing snippet of identity not just a record of their activity on the site"</p>
     </div>
 </div>